Menu

 Bagless canister vacuums

-A bagless vacuum has a plastic chamber, a dustbin, that collects dust and debris.
-You empty the dustbin when it becomes full.
-Frequently, this is a messy process that exposes the user to all the allergens and grit inside the chamber.
+A bagless vacuum has a plastic chamber or dustbin that collects dust and debris.
+You empty the dustbin when it gets full.
+Occasionally, this can be a messy process that exposes the user to the allergens and grit inside the chamber.

 • Pros: There are no bags to buy, thus reducing your ongoing expense.
-And bagless vacuums tend to be more environmentally friendly because you aren’t tossing a paper bag every time you fill it up with debris.
+Bagless vacuums tend to be more environmentally friendly because you aren’t throwing away a paper bag every time you fill it with debris.

 Expert Tip